Qudit States in Noisy Quantum Channels: Noisy quantum channels in higher dimension

 \section{Noisy quantum channels in higher dimension}

-In this section, we generalize a number of quantum channels for qudit states and study their action on qudit hypergraph states.
+In this section, we generalize a number of quantum channels for qudit states.
 The mathematical preliminaries, laid down here will be used subsequently in this paper.
 The Weyl operators were first introduced in the context of quantum teleportation \cite{bennett1993teleporting}.
 This is well-studied in the context of quantum computation and information \cite{bertlmann2008bloch, fonseca2019high, narnhofer2006entanglement, baumgartner2006state, baumgartner2007special}.
 For an $N$ dimensional qudit system there are $N^2$ Weyl operators $\hat{U}_{r, s}$, such that \cite{bertlmann2008bloch}

 where $\omega_{N} = \exp(\frac{2 \pi \iota}{N})$ is the primitive $N$-th root of unity, and ``$\oplus$" denotes addition modulo $N$.
 Clearly, $\hat{U}_{0, 0} = I_{N}$, the identity matrix of order $N$.
 Also, $\hat{U}_{r, s}^\dagger \hat{U}_{r, s} = \hat{U}_{r, s} \hat{U}_{r, s}^\dagger = I_N$, that is $\hat{U}_{r, s}$ is a unitary operator for all $r$ and $s$.
 Applying $\hat{U}_{r, s}$ on state $\ket{G}$, in equation (\ref{qudit_hypergraph_state}) we have